Civil partnership and same-sex couples

 Taxation of married people and civil partners

-There are three ways in which you can be taxed as a married person or as a civil partner in Ireland.
+There are three ways in which you can be taxed as a married person.
 Explore the options and find out how to apply.

 This document is in: Money and Tax Tax Income tax

 Describes the issues relating to inheritance in civil partnerships.

 Foreign nationals who move to Ireland may be entitled to bring their family to live with them.

 This document is in: Moving Country Moving to Ireland Rights of residence in Ireland

 Dependant/Partner/Spouse Employment Permit